MicrosoftDocs/dynamics-365-unified-operations-public/articles/supply-chain/warehousing/wave-processing.md

 ### Use the Wave batch job details page

 The **Wave batch job details** page combines batch jobs and batch job tasks, which lets you investigate all the wave steps without needing to navigate back and forth between a single batch job and the batch tasks list.
-The page also provides access to the batch log and, provided you have the suitable permissions, provides a link to the **Batch jobs** page.
+The page also provides access to the batch log and, if you have the required permissions, provides a link to the **Batch jobs** page.

 To open this page, select a wave on any of several different wave pages and then select **Wave batch job details** from the Action Pane.